 Today, Torino (meaning “little bull” in Italian) is a green city with many parks.
 Some of the most iconic in the city are the Giardini Reali and Parco del Valentino.
 It is the center of Fiat production and highly industrial city.
 The city is also an European academic center, notably with the Università di Torino.

 The city’s airport, Aeroporto di Torino offers directly flights to most European capitals.
 Many low cost airlines also operate regular flights to Turin, among them Blue Air, Wizz Air, Volotea.
-You can use our flight fare finder to compare ticket prices from and to Turin.

 Where to Stay in Turin?